6. Deep Learning#

 total_loss += loss.item()

-# Test the model with a sample image
+# Test the model on a new image

 sample_image_tensor = torch.from_numpy(sample_image).unsqueeze(0).unsqueeze(0).float() / 255.0